-The Science in Focus Competition has been uncovering the most surprising, beautiful and technically innovative visuals of important QUT research since 2014.
+Science in Focus is an annual competition hosted by QUT’s Institute for Future Environments that has been uncovering the most surprising, beautiful and technically innovative visuals of important QUT research since 2014.
+Entries offer insight into the unique research processes and objects used by QUT researchers in their pursuit of new knowledge.

 - Amanda Cavalcanti: The floating bone